Dr-Terrible/ineluctable-overlay/README.md

    nothing was accidentally broken by your changes; for the purpose, this GitHub repository integrates Travis for Continuous Integration of repoman tests.
    **I only take pull requests with passing repoman tests**.
-3. Squash your commits into a single one with `git rebase -i`.
-It's okay to force update your pull request.
+3. If your commits are all related to the same ebuild, it's advisable to squash then into a single one with `git rebase -i`.
+It's okay to force update your pull request with git `push -f`, if necessary.
 4. Make sure your git commit messages are in the proper format to make reading history easier.
 Commit message should look like: